dianisley/PythonfromZerotoHero/Web Development/README.md

 Once successfully installed, we can now use it in our project, let's make some changes to our `app.py` file, however, before that it's important to say that although the structure of our application seems a little disorganized, it's because we haven't entered it yet. in terms of structuring our application, for now we are only focusing on the fundamentals, which are essential for us to perform various jobs, so we will continue working on the `app.py` file

-First let's change our imports so we can work with new features

     from flask import Flask, render_template, request, redirect, session, url_for from flask_wtf import FlaskForm
     from wtforms import StringField, BooleanField, SelectField, TextField, TextAreaField, SubmitField